 Moles: Moles or nevi are genetically programmed.
 At times one may be born with them or often they develop over a life time.
 The key is to have them checked for cancerous changes by a dermatologist , especially when there are changes in size, color, shape, or symptoms such as itch or pain develop. ...Read moreSee 1 more doctor answer

 Get a consult: Some moles which are flat can be covered with make up, but seek out a consult from a facial plastic surgeon about more permanent removal.
 Some moles can be shaved off with good cosmetic results while some require full excision.
 I have found many patients are highly appreciative about their mole removals. ...Read more

-No: Do not worry about the hair.
-If the mole doubles in size, becomes irregular in size, shape or color, bleeds, ulcerates or develops a nodule, see a doctor.
-For good health - Have a diet rich in fresh vegetables, fruits, whole grains, milk and milk products, nuts, beans, legumes, lentils and small amounts of lean meats.
+Do not grow: Benign moles do not grow.
+If a mole and become larger, irregular, changes in color, becomes nodular or bleeds, see a doctor to have it evaluated and may be removed.
+For good health - Have a diet rich in fresh vegetables, fruits, whole grains, low fat milk and milk products, nuts, beans, legumes, lentils and small amounts of lean meats.
 Avoid saturated fats.
-Drink enough water daily, so that your urine is mostly colorless.
 Exercise at least 150 minutes/week and increase the intensity of exercise gradually.
 Do not use tobacco, alcohol, weed or street drugs in any form.
 Practice safe sex. ...Read more

 Do new benign moles appear full-formed over night? or do they grow into their eventual full-size?

 No: Rate of hair growth is not related to removal. ...Read more

 I have 4 sebaceous cysts in my scalp, do I have to remove them?
 Will hair grow back if they are removed?

 Maybe: If it gets infected, painful, or bothers you than have it excised.
 If excised correctly it shouldn't effect your hair. ...Read more